rossjackson/ContactApi/README.md

 # ContactApi
 ContactApi is a sample of a REST service that showcases a production quality application.
 It includes Entity Framework as ORM, logging, versioning, routing, Ninject DI, and unit testing.
+This API performs a secured basic CRUD operations.
+I exposed a status update as well to change a contact's status from active to inactive and vice versa.

 The main folders are lib, logs, and src.